Flutterwave/Python-v2/README.md

 <br><br>

 ## ```rave.TZSMobile```
-This is used to collect Tanzanian mobile money collections.
+This class is used to collect Tanzanian mobile money collections.

 **Functions included:**